Nearly half of Americans willing to donate a kidney to a stranger

 About the Author

-Vince Pierri, health enews managing editor, is a public affairs manager at Advocate Health Care’s corporate headquarters in Downers Grove, Illinois.
+Vince Pierri, health enews editor, is a public affairs manager at Advocate Health Care’s corporate headquarters in Downers Grove, Illinois.
 Vince came to Advocate after more than 25 years of experience working for daily newspapers.
 A former photographer, photo editor and reporter, he now produces external and internal communications for Advocate along with pitching stories to national and local media and establishing relationships with journalists.
 Vince and his wife Catherine have six children and live in Mundelein.
 He enjoys reading and running but not at the same time.